V-Sekai/manuals/decisions/20241219-scriptable-sign.md

 ## The Downsides

-- **Learning Curve:** May require users to have some familiarity with Godot scripting or be willing to learn.
-Mitigation: Provide comprehensive tutorials and readily available examples.
+- **Learning Curve:** May require users to have some familiarity with Godot scripting or be willing to learn. **Mitigation:** Provide comprehensive tutorials and readily available examples.
-- **Security and Stability:** Robust security measures are crucial to prevent malicious scripts from affecting the V-Sekai environment.
-Mitigation: Implement a script review process and sandboxing mechanisms.
+- **Security and Stability:** Robust security measures are crucial to prevent malicious scripts from affecting the V-Sekai environment. **Mitigation:** Implement a script review process and sandboxing mechanisms.
-- **Performance Impact:** Careful optimization of user-created scripts will be essential to maintain overall performance.
-Mitigation: Provide clear guidelines and limitations on script complexity.
+- **Performance Impact:** Careful optimization of user-created scripts will be essential to maintain overall performance. **Mitigation:** Provide clear guidelines and limitations on script complexity.

 ## The Road Not Taken

 Simple, non-scriptable signs with a fixed set of features were considered.
 However, leveraging the Godot-sandbox for scriptable signs offers greater flexibility, user empowerment, and potential for community-driven content creation, aligning better with V-Sekai's open-source philosophy.

-## Why is it in Core and done by us?
+## In Core and Done by Us

 This feature directly supports V-Sekai's core values of social interaction, user-generated content, and community involvement.
 The V-Sekai development team is best suited to implement this functionality, ensuring seamless integration with the existing platform and maintaining a consistent user experience.